Growth without scale: Deutsche Telekom's T-Mobile headache

-FRANKFURT (Reuters) - The collapse of the attempt by T-Mobile US (TMUS.O) to merge with Sprint Corp (S.N) will underline its importance as a driver of growth when its main owner, Deutsche Telekom (DTEGn.DE), reports quarterly results this week.
+FRANKFURT (Reuters) - The collapse of the attempt by T-Mobile US to merge with Sprint Corp will underline its importance as a driver of growth when its main owner, Deutsche Telekom, reports quarterly results this week.

 T-Mobile, under charismatic CEO John Legere, keeps hitting home runs, already reporting it that added 1.3 million net customers in the third quarter - the 18th time in a row it has achieved the feat.